Treatments: Parathyroid

 Parathyroid adenoma.
 This parathyroid gland is about 20 times the size (by volume) of a normal parathyroid gland.
 Click to enlarge the photo.

-Surgical removal of one or more parathyroid glands remains the mainstay for treatment of primary hyperparathyroidism (and selected cases of tertiary hyperparathyroidism) as it renders a cure about 95% of cases.
+Surgical removal of one or more parathyroid glands remains the mainstay for treatment of primary hyperparathyroidism as it renders a cure about 95% of cases.
+Surgery is indicated for selected cases of tertiary hyperparathyroidism, but rarely for secondary hyperparathyroidism when medications prove ineffective.
 Among cases of primary hyperparathyroidism, 85% are caused by a single overactive parathyroid gland, and its removal yields cure.
 Fortunately, due to two relatively recent advances (parathyroid imaging studies and intraoperative PTH measurements), parathyroidectomy may be performed in a minimally invasive approach with very high success rate.
 Pre-operative localization of the overactive parathyroid(s) may be done several ways, including use of a sestamibi or a SPECT scan.

 surgeons in or.jpeg